frbori/SPO-AppInsights/README.md

 ## Summary

-A SharePoint Framework Application Customizer that allows to send analytics data to Azure Application Insights.
+This solution provides a SharePoint Framework Application Customizer that allows to send page views analytics data to Azure Application Insights.
-The solution injects JavaScript code inside the SharePoint Online (modern) pages according to [Monitor a SharePoint site with Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/sharepoint).
-It also adds customDimensions in order to track the user who performed the operation as per [Capturing User Id](https://learn.microsoft.com/en-us/azure/azure-monitor/app/sharepoint#capturing-user-id).

 ## Used SharePoint Framework Version